formsbyair/Documentation/docs/_docs/forms/settings/access-mode.md

 #### Third-Party Prefill

 The form will default to **Prefill** mode when opened.
-This is useful for forms that are managed by third parties on behalf of others.
+This is useful for forms that are managed by non-authenticated third parties on behalf of others.
 For example, insurance declaration forms prefilled by advisors, and then completed by their clients.

 #### Kiosk